clintonadams23/Vehicle-Detection/README.md

 ![alt text][image1]

-Using the following parameters resulting in both the best accuracy of the trained model against the test set and the most accurate vehicle identifacation on the test images.
+Using the following parameters resulted in both the best accuracy of the trained model against the test set and the most accurate vehicle identifacation on the test images.

 color_space = 'YCrCb'
 orient = 9